 Amazing Grass Repair

-This set up was a very simple build, assembled with 2 x 4’s, pine fence boards and chicken wire.
+This set up was a very simple build; we assembled with 2 x 4’s, pine fence boards and chicken wire.
 The style is very similar to a traditional chicken run with a few changes to provide safety.

-With rotational quail runs there is an increased opportunity to enhance the life of your flock while being raised on the ground and the best part, it’s easy to implement with basic building skills.
+With rotational quail runs there is an increased opportunity to enhance the life of your flock while they live naturally on the ground and the best part, it’s easy to implement with basic building skills.